tamiresmarcal/tamiresmarcal.github.io/README.md

 ## Awards
 - NeuroSphere Award                                                                                                                                           2024 - Present
-NeuroScience Innovation Accelerator, McGill, Canada
+_NeuroScience Innovation Accelerator, McGill, Canada_

 - Research Fellowship                                                                                                                                           2024 - Present
-Healthy Brain Healthy Lives, McGill, Canada
+_Healthy Brain Healthy Lives, McGill, Canada_

 - McGill Grad Excellence Award                                                                                                                        2024 - Present
-Integrated Program in Neuroscience, McGill, Canada
+_Integrated Program in Neuroscience, McGill, Canada_

 - PhD Entrance Award                                                                                                                                                         2024
-Integrated Program in Neuroscience, McGill, Canada
+_Integrated Program in Neuroscience, McGill, Canada_

 - Research Scholarship                                                                                                                                             2022 - 2023
-National Council for Scientific and Technological Development, Brazil Awarded a scholarship for outstanding research in neuroscience and machine learning at the University of Sao Paulo Medical School.
+_National Council for Scientific and Technological Development, Brazil_ _Awarded a scholarship for outstanding research in neuroscience and machine learning at the University of Sao Paulo Medical School._

 - Scientific Excellence Team Award                                                                                                                                    2021
-Experian PLC, Dublin, Ireland
+_Experian PLC, Dublin, Ireland_
-Multinational competitive award for research and development in-company.
-Awarded for an agricultural product using satellite imagery, resulting in significant cost savings and increased efficiency.
+_Multinational competitive award for research and development in-company.
+Awarded for an agricultural product using satellite imagery, resulting in significant cost savings and increased efficiency._

 - Master Entrance Award                                                                                                                                                    2021
-USP, Sao Paulo, Brazil
+_USP, Sao Paulo, Brazil_
-Achieved 1st place in the Master’s Entry Examination at the University of São Paulo (USP), ranked among the top three most prestigious medical schools in Latin America
+_Achieved 1st place in the Master’s Entry Examination at the University of São Paulo (USP), ranked among the top three most prestigious medical schools in Latin America_

 - Tutorial Education Program Scholarship                                                                                                            2015 - 2016
-National Fund for the Development of Education, Brazil Awarded a scholarship for a program focused on integrating research, teaching, and science dissemination.
+_National Fund for the Development of Education, Brazil_ _Awarded a scholarship for a program focused on integrating research, teaching, and science dissemination._

 - Researching From Day One Scholarship                                                                                                             2014 - 2015
-UFABC, Sao Paulo, Brazil
+_UFABC, Sao Paulo, Brazil_
-Awarded a scholarship in recognition of a student's potential for significant scientific contributions.
+_Awarded a scholarship in recognition of a student's potential for significant scientific contributions._

 ## Leadership and Service
 - TOSI Open Science Trainee Committee	2025 - Present
-Helping foster McGill Open Science Community
+_Helping foster McGill Open Science Community_

 - HBHL Trainee Committee	2024 - Present
-Helping foster McGill Neuroscience Community
+_Helping foster McGill Neuroscience Community_

-- Journal Reviewer
+- Journal Reviewer           2023
-Reviewed a paper for IEEE International Symposium on Biomedical Imaging (ISBI) 	2023
+_Reviewed a paper for IEEE International Symposium on Biomedical Imaging (ISBI)_

 - Scitek hackathon judge, Poatek, Sao Paulo, Brazil                                                                                                           2021
-Served as a judge at a hackathon in data science and Covid-19, evaluated and provided feedback on the technical and creative aspects of participants' projects.
+_Served as a judge at a hackathon in data science and Covid-19, evaluated and provided feedback on the technical and creative aspects of participants' projects._

 - Volunteer, Itacoatiara School, Amazon, Brazil                  		                                                                       2016
-Volunteered at a school for children from riverside families in the Amazon Rainforest, providing educational support and assistance to students.
-Designed and delivered lesson, provided individualized support to students through tutoring, mentoring, and assessment.
+_Volunteered at a school for children from riverside families in the Amazon Rainforest, providing educational support and assistance to students.
+Designed and delivered lesson, provided individualized support to students through tutoring, mentoring, and assessment._

 ## Talks and Press Coverage
 - Marcal, T. C. (2022).
 Tiktok to fine art - predictive brain and appreciation.
 [Talk at TEDx Blumenau](https://www.ted.com/talks/tamires_correa_de_tiktok_a_belas_artes_o_cerebro_preditivo_e_a_apreciacao)